leggitta/VA-Open-Data/README.md

 governments, non-profit organizations and/or state and private universities.
 This analysis will focus on how these partnerships effect the efficacy of federal tax dollars in addressing these mental health issues.

+By learning from the successes and failures of local and federal organizations (who deserve thanks for providing publicly available datasets) we can improve the quality mental health care for everyone, veterans and non-veterans alike.

 ## Gallery
 [<img src="https://leggitta.github.io/plot_ptsd_by_state.png" height="100" width="200">](https://leggitta.github.io/ptsd_by_state.html)